dorvan/ninefs/README.txt

   - Get a binary copy of the OpenSSL library and install it.
 The build files expect it to be in c:\openssl.
-If it is placed elsewhere edit the OPENSSL definition in the sources file.
+If it is placed elsewhere edit the OPENSSL definition in the "sources" files.

   - Get dokan, npfs and ninefs sources.
 Place all source trees under a common directory.

-  - Build npfs for windows
+  - Build npfs for windows.
+Note, you don't need to make all of the directories, just npfs, libnpclient and libnpauth.
+If you're OpenSSL install is not in c:\openssl you will need to edit libnpauth\sources appropriately.

     svn co https://npfs.svn.sourceforge.net/svnroot/npfs/npfs/trunk npfs
     cd npfs
     cd libnpfs; nmake /f ntmakefile
     cd ..\libnpclient; nmake /f ntmakefile
+    cd ..\libnpauth; nmake /f ntmakefile
     cd ..\..

   - Build and install dokan according to